ManageIQ/guides/logical_replication_migrations.md

 ## Introduction

 ManageIQ uses logical replication to provide central administrative functions over objects in other database regions.
-In order to do this, postgresql's logical replication is used to setup publications for specific tables in remote regions and subscriptions for each in the central or global region.
+In order to do this, PostgreSQL's logical replication is used to set up publications for specific tables in remote regions and subscriptions for each in the central or global region.